 Secure.
 Accountable.
 Reliable.

-Our EAC certified systems are required to complete testing with 0 errors in 1 million test ballots.
+Our EAC-certified systems are required to complete testing with 0 errors in 1.5 million ballot positions consecutively.

 Protecting elections together.